uberspark/uberxmhf/docs/pc-intel-x86_32/installing.rst

 -------------

 As a first step, check the :doc:`uberXMHF (pc-intel-x86_32) Hardware Requirements </pc-intel-x86_32/hw-requirements>`\ , and
-be sure to enable the corresponding BIOS options.
+be sure to enable the corresponding BIOS options (enable TPM, enable VT-x, enable VT-d, and enable TXT--often many of these are disabled by default in the BIOS).
 Also make sure your BIOS is up to date; you could ruin your motherboard if your BIOS is buggy.
-Secondly, ensure that you are running one of the supported guest operating systems (see :doc:`uberXMHF (pc-intel-x86_32) Supported Guest Operating Systems </pc-intel-x86_32/supported-os>`\ ).
+Secondly, ensure that you are running one of the supported guest operating systems (see :doc:`uberXMHF (pc-intel-x86_32) Supported Guest Operating Systems </pc-intel-x86_32/supported-os>`\ -- 32-bit page tables, blacklisted kernel modules ).
 Thirdly, ensure you have copied the mico-hypervisor (``xmhf-x86-vmx-x86pc.bin.gz``) and the SINIT module (`Intel TXT webpage <http://software.intel.com/en-us/articles/intel-trusted-execution-technology/>`_) into your `/boot/` directory.
 Lastly, configure your system to boot uberXMHF as described below.